Oregon Small Business Initiative

 The Oregon Department of Transportation lets projects in a variety of scopes and sizes.
 The agency encourages eligible small business contractors to become prequalified and submit prime contractor bids on appropriate-sized and scoped projects.

-To view these and other ODOT project opportunities, click on the link to the six month project letting forecast list below.
+To view ODOT project opportunities, click on the link to the six month project letting forecast list below.

 - Search the six month project forecast schedule by bid date, estimated project size, region, county, and keyword here.